The Neues Rathaus, or New Town Hall, is a monumental building in Neo-Renaissance style with a massive 98-meter-tall Baroque tower.

 In front of the east wing’s four ‘golden gates’ stand two bronze lions, from Georg Wrba, a professor at the academy.
 Wrba also cast the bronze sculpture ‘Bacchus on a Donkey’, near the entrance of the Ratskeller at the southeast end of the town hall.
 Touching the large toe of Bacchus is supposed to bring good luck.

 The copper dome of the New Town Hall’s tower is topped by a statue known as the ‘Golden Man’.
-It is a five meter high statue of Hercules, created by Richard Guhr.
+It is a five-meter-tall statue of Hercules, created by Richard Guhr.
 Below the dome, at a height of 68 meters is one of the city’s best viewing platforms, with great views of Dresden’s historic center.

 The New Town Hall is located at the Dr.-Külz-Ring, southeast of the Altmarkt, Dresden’s large central square.